Global Corporate LMS Market Expected to Grow to USD 7.12 Billion by 2023

-A new study suggests that the corporate LMS market will grow from USD 2.06 billion in 2018 to USD 7.12 billion by 2023, at a compound annual growth rate of 28.2% over the five year period in question.
-Factors driving the increase include the ongoing innovation in eLearning tools, increasing mobility of these tools, and growing demand for continuous learning.
+A new study suggests that the corporate LMS market will grow from 2.06 to 7.12 billion between 2018 and 2023.
+Elements fueling the increase range from ongoing innovation in eLearning tools to increasing mobility to the growing demand for continuous learning.
 The study was released by Research and Markets earlier this week and is based on interviews with chief executive officers (CEOs), marketing directors, innovation and technology directors, and executives from a wide range of key organizations in the corporate LMS market.

-In the coming years, no job or sector will be spared.
-However, in the Fourth Industrial Revolution, there are some sectors that will find their skills disrupted at a more rapid pace than others.
-Somewhat surprisingly, the media, entertainment and information sectors will experience the most stability in skill sets followed by the consumer sector.
-By contrast, the transportation sector and the financial services sector will experience the highest levels of disruption between now and 2020.
-As a result, all workers and not only those motivated to acquire new skill sets will need to reskill.
-Indeed, as recently stated in a World Economic Forum report, moving forward there will be a “wholesale reskilling of existing workforces throughout their lifecycle.”
-To be competitive, this naturally means engaging in constant training.
-This factor alone is expected to play a critical role in the upsurge of the global corporate LMS market over the next five years.
+In the Fourth Industrial Revolution, there are some sectors that seem primed for greater disruption than others.
+Somewhat surprisingly, the media, entertainment and information sectors will experience the most stability in skill sets.
+By contrast, massive disruptions are expected in the transportation and financial sectors between now and 2020.
+As a result, all workers will need to start reselling at a rapid pace, and this factor alone is expected to play a major role in the massive growth of the global corporate LMS market over the next five years.

 A number of factors are expected to lead to specific corporate LMS growth in the Asian Pacific region over the next five years.
 Most notably, there is growing pressure among Asian Pacific companies to report a higher return on investment for talent development.
 To do this, it is critical to have the right tools on hand to assess employees’ learning requirements, develop and deliver targeted training programs, and obtain quantifiable data to asses the success of such programs.
 Despite projections of major growth in the Asian Pacific region, however, Research and Markets’ report on the corporate LMS market notes that North America still has the largest market hold in the global corporate LMS market.